|

 (via a Google and Yahoo image search) and uses those images as 'paint'

-sort of like a music synthesizer uses samples of other music in the creation
+sort of like a music synthesizer can use samples of other music in the creation

 of new work.
 The samples can be as big or small as you like, and many other